MoDNS/MoDNS/docs/plugins.md

 albeit with some coercsion.

 The `modns-sdk` Rust crate is used to provide functions and headers for interfacing with the MoDNS server.
+A archive file is available on the GitHub releases page for MoDNS with the required header and library files to link to `modns-sdk`.
+(TODO: release a zip file of the SDK)

 ## Implementing Modules